 Rose Mallow + Lobelia and Friends Seed Mix Species Picture Gallery

-Butterflyweed & Friends Seed Mix (12 species)
+Butterflyweed & Friends Seed Mix (13 species + 2 optional)

 Our Butterflyweed & Friends Seed mix allows the opportunity to establish a micro-meadow or landscape bed sized mix with an abundance of Butterfly Milkweed complemented by companion plants that will co-exist well with Butterfly Milkweed long term.
 This mix stays below 3 feet in height and is best planted in areas that receive at least 6 hours of direct sunlight per day or more.
 This group of species is adapted to moderate moisture soils, and lower moisture soils of silty, loamy, clayey, or sandy soil types.
 These species mature fairly quick, and will put on a great display of flowers in the second year and beyond.
 In the first year, you will see some Black Eye Susan blooms as well.
 The 1,000 square foot portion can be split down into smaller landscape bed sized portions or kept as a micro-meadow of 1,000 square feet.
 The 2,000 square foot portion gives a bulk discount, and allows for a double sized micro-meadow.
 With using 12 species for this seed mix, these micro-meadows and/or landscape beds will appear more uniform and organized than our high diversity mixes making them ideal for natural landscaping beds.